Azerbaijan Country Summary

 Sanctions

-Azerbaijan, as a UN member, must adhere to sanctions imposed by the United Nations, which aim to maintain international peace and security through various measures.
-Since 1966, the UN Security Council has established 31 sanctions regimes, including economic sanctions and targeted measures like arms embargoes and travel bans, with a focus on protecting the rights of those affected by these sanctions.
+Azerbaijan, as a UN member, must adhere to sanctions imposed by the United Nations to maintain international peace and security.
+The UN Security Council has established 31 sanctions regimes since 1966, which include various measures such as economic sanctions and arms embargoes, with a focus on protecting the rights of those targeted.
+Currently, there are 15 ongoing sanctions regimes aimed at political settlements, nuclear non-proliferation, and counter-terrorism, managed by a sanctions committee.

 Bribery & Corruption